TheMallen/typed-css-modules/README.md

 ## Example
 There is a minimum example in this repository `example` folder.
 Clone this repository and run `cd example; npm i; npm start`.

-Or please see [https://github.com/Quramy/typescript-css-modules-demo](https://github.com/Quramy/typescript-css-modules-demo).
-It's a working demonstration of CSS Modules with React and TypeScript.

 ## License
 This software is released under the MIT License, see LICENSE.txt.